 Episode 33 – MOO!
 Milk, Oatmeal and Oyster Stouts: We continue our exploration of stouts with a closer look at “nourishing” stouts that developed in late 19th/early 20th century Britain.
 This episode includes a segment with Ron and Kathy Troyer at Roundhouse Depot in Bellfontaine, for a glass of their award winning Smoke Stack (Oatmeal) Stout, and a trip to The Pearl in downtown Columbus, where Gavin Meyers of North High Brewing tells us the origin story of their oyster stout.
 (February 2022)

-Episode 32 – Imperial Stouts: Our friend Nick Smith returns to the podcast for a fascinating discussion on the historical origins of imperial stouts.
+Episode 32 – Imperial Stouts: Our British correspondent Nick Smith returns to the podcast for a fascinating discussion on the historical origins of imperial stouts.
 We then jump across the pond and see how American brewers in the 1990’s reimagined and reinvigorated imperial stouts.
 In the second half of the show, Bill Koeppen joins us as we trace the path that these big decadent beers have taken in the 21st century – from barrel aging to adjuncts to the modern pastry stouts.
-Along the way, Bill shares some of his experiences homebrewing imperial stouts.
 (January 2022)

 Episode 31 – A White Christmas with Jason McKibben: Just in time for the holidays we offer up a fascinating conversation with Jason McKibben of North High Brewing.
 In this wide ranging conversation, we cover topics as varied as medalling at the World Beer Cup, brewing with local ingredients, North High’s embrace of the brewpub model, studying with Charlie Bamforth at UC Davis, a behind the scenes look at Anchor Christmas Ale, and an insider’s perspective on Budweiser.
 (December 2021)